aaronpkelly/aaronpkelly.github.io/posts/Running GUI apps in a container.md

     jess/chrome
 ```

-Here it is!:
+Here's the result:
 ![chrome](https://aaronpkelly.github.io/posts/resources/containers_chrome.png)

 ## Troubleshooting

+If you are having trouble getting the container started, it may be due to a lot
+of factors, but the most likely cause is the run command you are using.
+The
-The run command I give above is very cut-down.
-You may need to use a more
+command I use above works well for me on Linux, but it is a very cut-down
-verbose run command, you should check out the command that Jess suggests in her
+example.
+You should try running the command that Jess suggests in her
-Dockerfile.
+Dockerfile, and see if that improves thing for you.

 ### No protocol specified